matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

-operative Vader release - it was going to give the slowest commander in the game access to a rapid deployment via a combination of `Infiltrate` and `Scout: 1`, removing woes about Darth Vader doing little in early turns of the game and gettin him in the action quickly.
+operative Vader release - it was going to give the slowest commander in the game access to a rapid deployment via a combination of `Infiltrate` and `Scout: 1`, removing woes about Darth Vader doing little in early turns of the game and getting him in the action quickly.
 But did it?

 I'd argue no: